"What should I do if I get scammed at a bar?"

 Before moving on to specific countermeasures, let's look at the classic patterns malicious bars use to inflate your bill.

-The ultimate criteria for identifying a rip-off is: "No prior explanation" and "Unreasonably high pricing."
-If you find yourself holding a ridiculous bill, do not suffer in silence.
+The ultimate criteria for identifying a rip-off is: and If you find yourself holding a ridiculous bill, do not suffer in silence.
 Fight back using the methods below!

 If you realize you have been scammed, here are the four concrete steps you must take.